Tips To Save on Auto Insurance While on Active Duty

 Who has the best deals for low-mileage drivers that aren’t deployed?

-You'll find the best auto insurance rates if you shop around to compare car insurance rates with different insurance companies, starting with USAA and Geico.
-However, if you're an active duty member who is unlikely to be deployed, and you live and work on a military base, you might not drive many miles per year.
+You'll find the cheapest car insurance rates if you shop around with different insurance companies, starting with USAA and Geico.
+However, if you're an active-duty member who is unlikely to be deployed, and you live and work on a military base, you might not drive many miles per year.
 If this describes you, there is another type of auto insurance company you may want to consider.

 The average driver puts 13,476 miles on their vehicle in a year, according to the Federal Highway Administration.
 If you regularly use your car but drive significantly less than this amount, a policy that charges you for the miles you drive might be your cheapest option.